zalando/postgres-operator/docs/reference/cluster_manifest.md

   for the details on storage classes.
 Optional.

 * **subPath**
-  Subpath to use when mounting volume into Spilo container
+  Subpath to use when mounting volume into Spilo container.
+Optional.

 ## Sidecar definitions